1. If you can rise to the challenges that you are faced with, then recover and regenerate optimally, you will ultimately reach your potential.

 Surprised that there are advantages to stress?
 Many people are.
 But stress is a lot like food: none at all is bad for us and too much can make us sick.
 We can learn to lower stress levels and help our bodies and minds to recover after periods of high stress.

 The activation of the nervous system and the powerful effect of hormones improves our brain function and the strength and power of our muscles.
 The upside is that we are built to improve our performance.
-The problem is that running and fighting are not acceptable responses when your team leader announces a new project with a tight deadline.
+The problem is that running and fighting are not acceptable responses when you are faced with challenges during a shift.

 So hold in mind as we explore stress that the classic signs of stress – anxiousness, difficulty sleeping, irritability, headaches, chest pain, brain fog, and so on – arise in us when we feel threatened and afraid.
-We might fear the end of a relationship, bombing a big presentation at work, or being tested during a job interview.
+We might fear the end of a relationship or being tested during a job interview.
 For some of us, even just the prospect of being late for work fills us with anxiety.

 So while we’re surrounded by many stress triggers, the answer isn’t to eliminate stress.
 There is upside and downside.
 We’re going to look at both, so you can perform better than ever.